-Congratulations to Lori Kilmer for winning Best In Show with Jeannie Moragne!
+Congratulations to Lori Kilmer for winning the 2019 Best In Show with Jeannie Moragne!

 Our Flower Show, held during our Hawaiian Plumeria Festival in Balboa Park every Labor Day weekend, is the largest adjudicated plumeria flower show in the world (that we know of).
 Since its beginning, the number of entries has expanded from a hundred to near-thousands.